-In December 2007, the FASB issued SFAS No. 141 (revised 2007), Business Combinations (SFAS No. 141R), which establishes the principles and requirements for how an acquirer recognizes the assets acquired, the liabilities assumed, and any noncontrolling interest in the acquirer at the acquisition date, measured at their fair values as of that date, with limited exceptions.
-This statement applies to business combinations for which the acquisition date is after the beginning of the first annual reporting period beginning after December 15, 2008.
-Earlier adoption is not permitted.
-The Company will adopt SFAS No. 141R upon its effective date as appropriate for any future business combinations.
+In December 2007, the Financial Accounting Standards Board ("FASB") issued guidance on business combinations, which establishes the principles and requirements for how an acquirer recognizes the assets acquired, the liabilities assumed, and any noncontrolling interest in the acquirer at the acquisition date, measured at their fair values as of that date, with limited exceptions.
+This new guidance applies to business combinations for which the acquisition date is after the beginning of the first annual reporting period beginning after December 15, 2008.
+Accordingly, the Company applied the new guidance to business combinations occurring on or after May 1, 2009.
+As of April 30, 2010, the Company has not had any such transactions.

-In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements.
-SFAS No. 160 establishes accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
+In December 2007, the FASB issued guidance which establishes accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be recorded as a component of equity in the consolidated financial statements.
 This statement also requires that consolidated net income shall be adjusted to include the net income attributed to the noncontrolling interest.
+It also requires that net losses be attributed to the noncontrolling interest even if they exceed the noncontrolling interest's equity balance.
 Disclosure on the face of the statement of operations of the amounts of consolidated net income attributable to the parent and to the noncontrolling interest is required.
-SFAS No. 160 is effective for fiscal years beginning after December 15, 2008.
-Earlier adoption is not permitted.
-The Company is currently evaluating the impact of SFAS No. 160.
+The provisions of the new guidance became effective for the Company for interim periods and fiscal years beginning May 1, 2009.
+Adoption of the new guidance did not have a material impact on the Company's consolidated financial statements other than the presentation of a noncontrolling interest in Ocean Power Technologies (Australasia) Pty Ltd. in the Company's consolidated financial statements.
+Net income attributable to the noncontrolling interest in Ocean Power Technologies (Australasia) Pty Ltd. was \$38,299 for the year ended April 30, 2010.
+For the years ended April 30, 2009 and 2008, the Company recorded 100% of the losses associated with Ocean Power Technologies (Australasia) Pty Ltd. Had this current guidance been in place for fiscal 2009 and 2008, the Company would have recorded a net loss which was lower by \$42,049 and \$25,971, respectively.